Configure HTTPS on an Azure Front Door (classic) custom domain

 Register Azure Front Door

-Register the service principal for Azure Front Door as an app in your Microsoft Entra ID by using Azure PowerShell or the Azure CLI.
+Register the Azure Front Door service principal in your Microsoft Entra ID using Azure PowerShell or Azure CLI.

 Azure PowerShell